 A plant-based diet lacking sufficient supplementation is prone to as many debilitating medical issues as a high-meat diet.
 A plant-based diet is prone to serious issues in pregnant women and children’s cognitive development and is not (see fish section) recommended for pregnant women or children or adolescents.
 Why, then, is it so good?
 Is it because a couple studies that show moving a person from an absurdly high-meat diet to a plant-based diet resolves serious medical conditions, including cardiovascular health, diabetes, or heart issues?
 Or is it that they never bothered checking if a low-meat diet has the same or better effects?
 (Or are these studies correlational with no leeway for causative conclusions?)
 The studies I cited that do include low-meat diets or, alternatively, fish diets (meaning a mostly plant-based diet with a little fish or meat) tend to show that a plant-based diet with a little meat and fish is consistently the healthiest.

 I hope, in writing this, that I do not succumb to the same biases as those I argued against.
 But I am biased, and I certainly missed data that disagrees with me.
-I am also no expert in this field, and I may be unable to explain why one study disagrees with my conclusions while another agrees with me—this does not make my arguments wrong; disagreement is good for science, and science isn’t some pop-news website where the loudest voice wins.
-If you agree with my points, read Dr. Greger’s opinions and research the topic and form your own opinions.
+I am also no expert in this field, and I may be unable to explain why one study disagrees with my conclusions while another agrees with me—this does not make my arguments wrong; disagreement is good for us, and science isn’t some pop-news website where the loudest voice wins.
 No matter the claim, the strongest and simplest skeptical approach you can make is to look for possible confounding explanations.
 Dr. Greger says he does the research so you don’t have to.
 But given his biased position and his never sharing data or research that conflicts with his interests, you cannot trust him.
-When he says his beliefs are best, and when he ignores conflicting opinions (based on his flawed conclusions), he breeds not scientific thinking, but religious obedience.
+When he says his beliefs are best and when he ignores conflicting opinions, he breeds not scientific thinking, but religious obedience.
 If I disagree with his arguments, it’s not because I have data and evidence, it’s because, according to Dr. Greger, I’m simply not enlightened enough.
 Dr. Greger relies on religious acceptance, not science.
 He is a pastor and a salesman, not a scientist, and while a pastor can speak the truth, a pastor should not act or be treated as a scientist.